Moyosadejacob/Telco_customer_churn/README.md

-NB:This is for windows (Mac users please see the documentation or other relevant materials for more details) pip install torch==1.12.1+cpu torchvision==0.13.1+cpu torchtext==0.13.1 -f https://download.pytorch.org/whl/cpu/torch_stable.html pip install autogluon conda install streamlit
+NB:This is for windows (Mac users please see the documentation or other relevant materials for more details) pip install torch==1.12.1+cpu torchvision==0.13.1+cpu torchtext==0.13.1 -f https://download.pytorch.org/whl/cpu/torch_stable.html pip install autogluon
+NB: It is very important to install jupyter with conda so it can bring all the dependencies conda install jupyter conda install streamlit
 ...
 ## Project Structure